 - Travel and Accommodation: The expenses for travel, accommodation, and other related costs will depend on various factors such as location, duration of stay, and personal preferences.

-It is important to keep in mind that exchange rates can fluctuate, so it is advisable to check the current rates at the time of planning and budgeting for USMLE Step 1 fees India.
+It is important to keep in mind that exchange rates can fluctuate, so it is advisable to check the current rates at the time of planning and budgeting for USMLE Step 1 fees in India.

 USMLE Journey Cost Breakdown: Year by Year